timonmasberg/nx-migration-gh-action/README.md

 Also tests are currently rare ;)
 I highly appreciate any contribution.

-Make sure to run `npm all` before pushing and to check-in the `dist` folder if you make changes in `src`.
+Make sure to run `npm run all` before pushing and to check-in the `dist` folder if you make changes in `src`.